My Back Story - My Fight Against Back Pain

-So my inspiration for creating this website is the hope that maybe it can also help others to also fight back against their pain and improve their quality of life.
+So my inspiration for creating this website is the hope that maybe it can help others to also fight back against their pain and improve their quality of life.

-I wanted to create the website that I wish I had found when my problems first started.
+My thought was that I wanted to create the website that I wish I had found when my problems first started.

-And to every fellow back pain sufferer out there thanks for reading and I wish you good luck.
+So to every fellow back pain sufferer out there thanks for reading and I wish you good luck.

 And I hope that you'll join me in the fight against back pain, as my life today is a far happier place than it was five years ago.